 Booking The Intrepid Sea, Air, And Space Museum

-Currently, the Intrepid, Like all Museums in New York require you to book an advanced time slot.
+Currently, the Intrepid, Like all Museums in New York requires you to book an advanced time slot.
 You can check availability and book a timeslot below via Tiqets.com our preferred ticket seller.

 If you are looking to save money and are thinking of visiting a few Museums or other Paid attractions, such as observation decks, a statue cruise, or Bus Tour, then you should consider an Attractions Pass.
 We look at all of New York’s best Passes here in our Attraction Pass Comparison Guide.